 The Mini reproduced the details of our Thinker test model accurately in all print modes, although the layering on the fast-print modes was very visible.
 The same was true of our geometric sculpture model, which had lots of sharp edges and points.
 The Mini 2 had no problem with these, producing smooth edges and sharp points in this complex and difficult print.
 The same was true of our test print of a set of planetary gears, which fitted together easily after removing and cleaning.

 We did find that prints made with flexible material had a lot of whiskering, though, where thin whiskers of filament are left attached to the print as the printhead moves.
 To be fair, these were not difficult to remove, and this was with the default settings for this material; we could probably have removed them with some tweaks to the temperature and print speed.

 LulzBot Mini 2 review: Verdict

 The LulzBot Mini 2 is a more than worthy successor to the original Mini.
 It’s a fast, flexible printer that can produce high-quality prints in both the standard ABS and PLA filaments, as well as work with a wider range of materials than most printers.

 That speed and flexibility comes at a cost, though.
-At $1,500, the Mini 2 is substantially more than lower-end printers like the $179 da Vinci Nano, and $250 more than the Dremel DigiLab.
+At $1,500 originally, the Mini 2 costs substantially more than lower-end printers like the da Vinci Nano and midrange models like the Dremel DigiLab.
 But if you want faster prints made of a wide variety of materials, the extra cash it costs you for the LulzBot Mini 2 is more than worth it.